owensingh38/ballchasing_scrape/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Ballchasing_Scrape.
+Use the pip to install Ballchasing_Scrape.

 ```bash
 pip install ballchasing_scrape